How To Use And Configure WordPress Widgets – Part 3

 • Change the default Uncategorized post category to something more meaningful.

-• If you use nested categories on your site, you may want to check the Show hierarchy option, otherwise leave this option as is.
+• If you use nested categories on your site, you may want to check the Show hierarchy box, otherwise leave this section as is.

 Category widget options - Post Count Enabled vs Post Count Disabled